cooper103/cooper103/README.md

 # Hi 👋 I'm Cooper!

 🏫Computer Engineering Student at the <a href="http://www.uwyo.edu/">University of Wyoming</a>
-💻Currently sharpening up my C++ skils by following a 3D rendering engine course 📧You can reach me at cooper.krauth@gmail.com
+💻Currently following a 3D rendering engine course to sharpen up my C++ skills
+📧You can reach me at cooper.krauth@gmail.com
 🤖Some of my Languages and Skills
 <p float="left">